 Plant materials: Collection, Identification, and Preparation

-The leaves of ASin this experimental study were collected directly from the producer who owned the trees.
+The leaves of ASwere collected directly from the producer who owned the trees.
 The trees were grown in Batroun, a coastal city in northern Lebanonthat rises 80 to 100 m from sea level.
 The plant has been identified and confirmations were done through the Flora of the presidency of Madras, by Gamble J.S.
 192119.
 The voucher specimen (No. 1806) of the plant material is maintained in our laboratory.

 AS leaves were collected in February and beginning of March 2019 from Annona trees.
-The leaves were shade dried for 3 weeks then pulverized into fine powder.The powder was divided into two batches, the first being stored at room temperature in the dark for further use in the next year, and the second part was undergoing hydrodistillation extraction to yield the first EO sample (S1).
+The leaves were shade dried for 3 weeks and then pulverized into fine powder.The powder was divided into two batches, the first being stored at room temperature in dark for further use in the next year, and the second part was undergone hydro-distillation extraction to yield the first EO sample (S1).
 The latter, in turn, was stored at – 18 °C, in stoppered glass vessels containing some air for one year yielding the second EO sample (S2) (March 2020).
 Finally, the third sample (S3) is the EO obtained after fresh extraction of the conserved leaves.

 Extraction of essential oils of Annona squamosa (ASEO)

 Foremost, 50 g ofAS powder were introduced into a 1000 mL round bottom flask containing 500 mL of distilled water.
 The hydro-distillation was performed in a Clevenger-type distillation apparatus designedaccording to British Pharmacopoeia specifications14.
-After 3 hrs of distillation, the ASEO was collected in the receiver arm.
+After 3 hours of distillation, the ASEO was collected in the receiver arm.
 For further use, the oils were sealed and maintained in amber glass vials at 4 °C.The percentage of ASEO content was calculated according to the following equation (1):

 Yield % = VW x 100 (equation 1)